 - 1. Arrive at bus stop 10 minutes before scheduled pick-up time. - 2.
 Dress for the weather umbrella and raincoat for rain; coat and gloves when cold. - 3.
 Never stand or play in the road.
-Wait for the bus at least 15 feet from the road in a safe location. - 4.
+Wait for the bus at least 12 feet from the edge of the road in a safe location where you can clearly be seen by the bus driver. - 4.
 Always use the handrail when boarding or leaving the bus.
 Do not wear clothing or carry bags that have strings or straps that could get caught in the handrail. - 5.
 Remain seated when the bus is moving.
-Students' seats are designed to protect students in the event of an accident. - 6.
+Students' seats are designed to protect students in the event of an accident.
+Students should sit with their backs against the back of the seat and their bottom against the bottom of the seat. - 6.
 Never try to reach anything under or beside the bus.
 If students drop something while crossing in front of the bus, do not return to pick it up.
 The bus driver cannot see students.
 After crossing safely, ask the driver for help. - 7.
-Observe silence when approaching and while stopped for railroad crossings so the driver can hear if a train is coming. - 8.
-Look carefully before crossing the road.
+Observe silence when approaching and while stopped for railroad crossings so the driver can hear if a train is coming. - Look carefully before crossing the road.
 Do not assume that a car will stop for students wait to be sure it is stopped before crossing.
-Watch for driver's signal before crossing the road. - 9.
+Always watch for the driver's hand signal before crossing the road when loading and unloading.
+Students should look to their left and right before proceeding. - 9.
 Always cross in front of the bus never behind it! - 10.
 Talk quietly.
 Do not "horseplay".
 The driver must give full attention to driving to ensure students' safety.